sonalranjit/sonalranjit/content/projects/rinex-reader.md

 #### Header Section
 The header section contains information relating to the receiver, such as it's position in a given coordinate system, it's antenna height, or it's make and model.
 It also contains clerical information pertaining to the observation set, and may include extra information present in comments.
 Most importantly, the header details the type of observations present in the RINEX file.

-The header contains information for the first 60 characters (there are 80 on a line), the remaining 20 consitute a label which explains what is detailed in the previous 60 characters, each line is then terminated witth a new line break (\n).
+The header contains information for the first 60 characters (there are 80 on a line), the remaining 20 constitute a label which explains what is detailed in the previous 60 characters, each line is then terminated with a new line break (\n).
 To fully parse the header, the RINEX file is read in line by line.
 At each line, the label is checked to see what kind of header information is present on that line, this continues until END OF HEADER was reached, at that point, the software would switch from trying to read the header, to trying to read the observations.
 While the software attempts to read the header, it consults the last word of the label, and attempts to match it with a predefined list present in the software (with HTYPER method).
 In the event that two or more label types have the same last word, then the second last word is used instead.
 Once the label is identified, the software parses the line according to it (with ASSIGNDIC).
 The values present are extracted from the line with direct indexing (ex, character 0-16), are assigned meaningful "keys", and are placed in the dictionary.
 In th event that a key already exists (or a multi-line label is reached), the value at the key is changed depending on label type.
 For example, if a COMMENT label is reached, the current string value stored at the key 'COMMENT' has the new value appended to it's end.
 In the event # / TYPES OF OBSERV occurs on more than two lines (with more than nine observation types), the list that holds the observation types has the extra values appended to it.
 While all information in the header section was stored in the obsHead dictionary, only a few important keys present in the header are used in the software, they are:

 |*Key*     |*Value*                                       |*Description*                                              |
 |----------|----------------------------------------------|-----------------------------------------------------------|